Ethnic groups in Central America: Nicaragua

 5% of Nicaraguans are classified as Amerindians, the unmixed descendants of the country's indigenous inhabitants.
 Nicaragua's pre-Columbian population consisted of many indigenous groups.
-In the western region the Nicarao people, a Nahua group after whom the country is named, were present along with other Mesoamerican groups such as the Chorotegas and the Subtiabas who are Otomangueans.
-The Caribbean coast of Nicaragua was inhabited by indigenous peoples who were mostly chibcha related groups that had migrated from South America, primarily present day Colombia and Venezuela.
+In the western region the Nicarao people, a Nahua group after whom the country is named, were present along with other Mesoamerican groups such as the Chorotegas and the Subtiabas who are Otomanguean-speaking.
+The Caribbean coast of Nicaragua was inhabited by indigenous peoples who were mostly Chibchan-speaking groups that had migrated from South America, primarily present day Colombia and Venezuela.
 These groups include the Miskitos, Ramas and Sumos.
 In the 19th century, there was a substantial indigenous minority, but this group was also largely assimilated culturally into the mestizo majority.

 Costa Rica

 There are over 104,000 classified Amerindian inhabitants, comprising 2.4% of the Costa Rican population.
 Most of them live in secluded reservations, distributed among eight ethnic groups: Quitirrisí (in the Central Valley), Matambú or Chorotega (Guanacaste), Maleku (northern Alajuela), Bribri (southern Atlantic), Cabécar (Cordillera de Talamanca), Guaymí (southern Costa Rica, along the Panamá border), Boruca (southern Costa Rica) and Térraba (southern Costa Rica).